SEO Blog Post Word Count: Ideal Length for Rankings

 List Posts (Listicles)

-Recommended: 1,200-2,000 words
+My recommendation: 1,200-2,000 words

-- Why it belongs on the list
+- Why each item belongs on the list

 - Practical application or example